Gateway to host annual EcoFest Racine March 25

+The event will feature informational displays, presentations and children’s activities.
+Presentations include:

-- 10 a.m.: Mishiikenh (Vernon) Altiman, elder in residence for the University of Wisconsin-Milwaukee Electa Quinney Institute, on the Native American spiritual connection to the environment.
+- 10 a.m.: Mishiikenh (Vernon) Altiman, elder in residence for the University of Wisconsin-Milwaukee Electa Quinney Institute, about the Native American spiritual connection to the environment.

-- 11 a.m.: Aaron Schauer, arboriculture/urban forestry technician instructor for Gateway Technical College, on the importance of maintaining trees and their health.
+- 11 a.m.: Aaron Schauer, arboriculture/urban forestry technician instructor for Gateway Technical College, about the importance of maintaining trees and their health.

-- Noon: Art Scheele, master gardener and local farmer, on the importance of soil regeneration for gardening and the environment.
+- Noon: Art Scheele, master gardener and local farmer, about the importance of soil regeneration for gardening and the environment.

 People are also reading…